-Specific Objectives Criteria for Success Actions Improve habitat protection for each species.
-Improved security for each species through land acquisition 1.
-Assessment of habitat. cuen species. or reservation, improved land use techniques and management 2.
-Improvement of reservation status. agreements with landholders and forestry, agricultural and urban or public stakeholders.
-3-5.
-Habitat management with relevant groups.
-Increase public awareness and involvement in threatened species protection.
-Increased public awareness of these species and involvement in or willingness to be involved in conservation related programs.
-6. Community involvement and education.
-Ensure each species persists long-term throughout its area of occupancy.
-Each species measured at selected monitoring sites indicates overall stability or long-term increase in populations or range.
-7. Population and habitat monitoring, combined with the results of actions 1-6 (as above).
+SPECIFIC OBJECTIVES CRITERIA FOR ACTIONS

+SUCCESS

+Improved security for 1.
+Assessment of habitat.

+each species through land

+acquisition or reservation, 2.
+Improvement of

+Improve habitat improved land use reservation status.

+protection for each techniques and

+species. management agreements 3 - 5.
+Habitat

+- with landholders and management with

+forestry, agricultural and relevant groups.

+urban or public

+stakeholders.

+Increased public

+Increase public awareness awareness of these

+and involvement in species and involvement 6.
+Community

+threatened species in or willingness to be involvement and

+protection. involved in conservation education.

+related programs.

+Ensure each species Each species measured at 7.
+Population and habitat

+persists long-term selected monitoring sites monitoring, combined

+throughout its area of indicates overall stability with the results of actions

+occupancy. or long-term increase in 1-6 (as above).

+populations or range.